 one thing led to another ….

 and my first 7 handmade beads were made on a butane torch, i was mesmerised. captivated by the glowing, viscous glass and the possibility of designing all my own beads, i was hooked, ‘ultimate control’, or so I thought.

 made with 47 glass beads on the butane torch was the beginning of emubeads’ designs. during this early time of learning, i’d have to keep going back to the torch to make more beads. barely waiting for them to cool in the vermiculite bath, i’d thread them up –not enough– making more until i completed the necklace.

-the vermiculite bath has since been replaced with a tetlow kiln to anneal the glass beads overnight. annealing regulates the cooling process to reduce glass stress and cracks.
+within a few weeks, I had upgraded from a butane torch to a lamp work torch. the vermiculite bath has since been replaced with a tetlow kiln.
+The kiln anneals the beads overnight, regulating the cooling process and reducing glass stress and spontaneous cracks.

 artisan glass beads